SkullCrusher-1/Trading-Systems/README.md

 # Trading-Systems
-I have created standard trading systems
+I have created a Intraday Trading Stoploss Bot